 - Order of basicity

 P-block elements are the most important chapter that must be thoroughly revised.
 Reaction questions are very common so being familiar with them is a must.

 The best way to approach would be to write down all the reactions and review them repeatedly.
 This is true for d- and f-block elements as well as Metallurgy and Coordination Compound.

-The Chemistry paper is quite lengthy, but if you have been practising the syllabus by writing down the reactions and solving sample papers, then you will have developed the speed needed to finish the paper on time.
+The Chemistry paper is quite lengthy, but if you have been practicing the syllabus by writing down the reactions and solving sample papers, then you will have developed the speed needed to finish the paper on time.
 Remember to attempt all questions, because you can get half-marks if your steps are correct.
-Lastly, be neat and tidy when attempting questions, and be sure to revise your answers before submitting.
+Lastly, be neat and tidy when attempting questions, and be sure to revise your answers before submitting them.
 Best of luck!